 To Serve

-- Divide the noodles into the serving bowls.
-Pour about 1½ cups of the soup into each bowl and place your toppings onto the ramen.
-Serve immediately.
+- Divide the noodles into the individual ramen bowls.
+Pour about 1½ cups (360 ml) of the hot soup broth into each bowl.

 To Store